DoubleML/doubleml-for-py/doc/intro/install.rst

 .. tabbed:: Linux

-    .. dropdown:: pip with virtualenv
+    .. dropdown:: pip with virtual environment
         :open:

         Install ``python3`` and ``python3`` via the package manager of your distribution, e.g., with